pyblosxom/pyblosxom/docs/deploy_staticrendering.rst

 ========================

 There are two ways to run static rendering.
-The first is to render your entire blog from scratch (see "render everything") and the second is to render only the parts of the blog that will be different because of new blog entries or updated blog entries (see "incremental rendering").
+The first is to render your entire blog from scratch (see :ref:`render-everything`) and the second is to render only the parts of the blog that will be different because of new blog entries or updated blog entries (see :ref:`incremental-rendering`).

+.. _render-everything:

 Render everything
 -----------------